W-David-Porter/acim/src/text/5-healing-and-wholeness/introduction/index.md

 ::: details Substituted
 To be wholehearted you must be happy.
-²If fear and love cannot coëxist, and if it is impossible to be wholly fearful and remain alive, the only possible whole state is a state of love.
+²If fear and love cannot coexist, and if it is impossible to be wholly fearful and remain alive, the only possible whole state is a state of love.
 ³There is no difference between love and joy.
 ⁴Therefore, the only possible whole state is the wholly joyous state.
 ⁵To heal or to make joyous is therefore the same as to integrate and to make one.